pyvista/pyvista/docs/core/camera.rst

 Cameras
 =======
-The :class:`pyvista.Camera` class adds additional functionality and a pythonic API to the ``vtk.vtkCamera`` class. :class:`pyvista.Camera` objects come with a default set of cameras that work well in most cases, but in many situations a more hands-on access to camera is necessary.
+The :class:`pyvista.Camera` class adds additional functionality and a pythonic API to the ``vtk.vtkCamera`` class. :class:`pyvista.Camera` objects come with a default set of cameras that work well in most cases, but in many situations a more hands-on approach to using the camera is necessary.

 Brief Example